Analysis: Breaking down the College World Series teams

 MLB Alumni: Rafael Palmeiro, Will Clark, Jeff Brantley, Dakota Hudson, Mitch Moreland, Paul Maholm, Jonathan Papelbon, Jay Powell, Buck Showalter, Hunter Renfroe, Chris Stratton, Bobby Thigpen, Del Unser, Brandon Woodruff.

-Short hops: Bulldogs' game vs. Texas is rematch of season opener, an 8-3 MSU win in Arlington, Texas. ...
+Short hops: Bulldogs' game vs. Texas is rematch of season opener, an 8-3 MSU win in Arlington (Globe Life Field). ...
 The Bulldogs have reached a third consecutive CWS, the nation's longest active streak. ...
 Coach Chris Lemonis is in his second consecutive CWS with the Bulldogs.
 He reached three in eight seasons as a Louisville assistant. ...
 Bulldogs are 41-1 when leading after eight innings.

 Coach: David Pierce (169-92 in 5 seasons at Texas, 366-201 in 10 seasons overall).